AltonDeLuca/ArcadeBasketball/README.md

 The purpose of the game is to score as many points as possible in each run and to set new high scores for yourself or against other people locally.

+## Game Functions
+Offense Mode: Score as many points as you can in 10 shots.

+Defense Mode: Jump to block incoming CPU shots.
+If the CPU scores then the game ends.

 ## How to Install